ink-detective/ink-detective.github.io/index.md

 ## Conclusion

 It was interesting to try to participate in such a challenge with comparatively simple methods.
-It turned out the project was a bit too complex to solved with the given computational resources and time availabilities.
+It turned out the project was a bit too complex to be solved with the given computational resources and time availabilities.
 However, it was fun and we learned a lot.